 Some examples of supplements that should not be used while taking hops include:

 Do not use alcohol while taking hops.
-Since hops may interfere with anesthetics, stop using hops at least 2 weeks before surgery.
+Since hops may cause CNS depressant effects when used with anesthetics, stop using hops at least 2 weeks before surgery.

 Do not use hops if you are allergic to it or to any plants from the Cannabaceae family (e.g. peanuts, chestnuts, bananas).